Regards d'artistes, exhibition of contemporary works on the Holocaust

-This exhibition was presented from December 12, 2018 to February 10, 2019 at the Shoah Memorial in Paris.
+This exhibition was presented from 12 December 2018 to 10 February 2019 at the Shoah Memorial in Paris.

-The Shoah Memorial has often invited artists to participate in its exhibitions, soliciting their sensitivity to associate it with its mission of transmitting the memory of the Holocaust.
+The Shoah Memorial has often invited artists to participate in its exhibitions, soliciting their sensitivity to associate it with its mission of transmitting the memory of the Shoah.
 Thus, several important works punctuate the course of the permanent exhibition as the point of view of the artists seems essential in this work of memory.

-Through works that are sometimes reflective, sometimes immersive and performative, the Shoah Memorial invites everyone to discover different perspectives, so many subjective expressions in the face of the drama of the Shoah that go beyond a strictly historical approach and raise questions between past and present.
+Through works that are sometimes reflective, sometimes immersive and performative, the Shoah Memorial invites everyone to discover different perspectives, so many subjective expressions in the face of the drama of the Shoah that go beyond a strictly historical approach and raise questions between the past and the present.

 Learn more